 The Baptism of Desire

 Baptism by water opens the door of salvation, and the Church holds it to be necessary.
 Yet some die before receiving it: a catechumen taken the eve of his baptism, a martyr killed for Christ, a man who sought God without ever knowing the Gospel.
-God saves them by desire or by blood, where water was wanting.
+For them, tradition recognises two other ways, the baptism of desire and the baptism of blood, by which God gives the grace where water was wanting.

 The necessity of baptism

-The Lord binds salvation to baptism: “Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.”
+The Lord binds salvation to baptism.
+“Amen, amen, I say to you: unless one is born of water and the Spirit, no one can enter the kingdom of God.”
 John 3:5 Baptism by water is the way Christ gave for receiving the grace that saves, and the Church knows no other assured means.

 The baptism of desire